Niemeyer-Research-Group/cuIBM/README.md

 Examples
 --------

-The following are available in the default installation:
+The following examples are available:

 lidDrivenCavityRe + ###
 Example: lidDrivenCavityRe100